atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

 informative
 [article](https://www.benjaminrancourt.ca/how-to-push-to-a-git-repository-from-a-gitlab-ci-pipeline/)
 on the subject.
-The article includes all the useful details on how to clone the repo, how to check if changes have been made, how to push without trigger CI again, etc..
-It also included the vital tidbit that Gitlab CI's default repo clone is not suitable for actually committing and pushing, so it instead re-clones the repo to a separate directory.
+The article includes all the useful details on how to clone the repo, how to check if changes have been made, how to push without triggering CI again, etc..
+It also included the useful tidbit that Gitlab CI's default repo clone is not suitable for actually committing and pushing, so it instead re-clones the repo to a separate directory.